• Posted Date: 05/02/2023

 New Medication Service

 Your local pharmacists can assist you with your newly prescribed medication for your long-term condition through a free scheme called New Medications Services.
 They will support you for several weeks to use medicine safely so you can get the best effect on your condition.
-For more information on what conditions are covered and who is eligible under this scheme please read NHS guidelines.
+For more information on what conditions are covered and who is eligible under this scheme, please read the NHS guidelines.

 Disposal of Expired Medications